 Not having enough iron can lead to anaemia with a lowered red blood cell count, as well as tiredness, fatigue, a lowered immune system and impaired brain function.

 Calcium helps to strengthen and mineralise your bones and teeth, especially during growth and puberty.
 It also works a signalling molecule for your heart, nerves and muscles.
 If there is an insufficient amount, any excess calcium stored in your bones is released, leading to symptoms like osteoporosis with weakened bones.
-Although dietary sources like fish and dairy products are easy to find, some women and older adults still tend to be calcium deficient and require supplementation.If you want to learn more about vitamins and minerals supplements that may benefit you, take a look at our Health Supplements - Vitamins collection page and Health Supplements -Minerals and Trace Elements collection page.
+Although dietary sources like fish and dairy products are easy to find, some women and older adults still tend to be calcium deficient and require supplementation.If you want to learn more about health supplements that may benefit you, take a look at our Health Supplements - Vitamins collection page and Health Supplements -Minerals and Trace Elements collection page.